HorvatJosip/clothing-store/doc/Course Notes.md

 #### `connect`

 In case we use the `connect` method from Redux and don't provide the `mapDispatchToProps`, it will provide the `dispatch` method as a prop to the component.
 This is useful if we need it only once on that component.

+#### `sessionStorage`

+Stores data while the session is open - until the tab is closed.

+#### `localStorage`

+Stores data until we clear it - we will have access to it event after closing the tab or even closing the browser.